 Retries are load multipliers: policy-keyed resilience for Go¶

-For a decision-focused intro, start with Design overview and Getting started.
+For a decision-focused intro, start with Design overview.
+Then see Getting started, Adoption guide, Gotchas, and Incident debugging.

 A retry is not free.
 Every extra attempt is more concurrency, more sockets, more CPU, and more pressure on the dependency that is already unhappy.

-The moment you add retries you are making an operational promise:
+The moment you add retries you are making an operational promise. recourse makes the mechanics explicit:

 recourse exists to make that promise repeatable in Go services.
-Call sites supply a stable policy key, and recourse executes a policy envelope for that key: retries, timeouts, budgets, hedges, circuit breaking, and observability.
+The envelope centralizes retries, timeouts, budgets, hedges, and circuit breaking so call sites stay boring.

 If you have seen my Python library redress, think of recourse as the Go counterpart that leans harder into "control plane" ideas: central envelopes keyed by operation, plus backpressure and tail-latency tooling.

-The core move: the call site picks a key, not a mechanism¶
+The core move: the call site picks a key rather than mechanism¶

 Most retry libraries start from "how many attempts" and "which backoff." recourse starts from a different primitive: